it-at-m/opensource.muenchen.de/usability-analysis.md

 If commercial support is not available or is too expensive, it must be ensured that we have the necessary skills in-house.
 This may require us to procure training and further education for our employees.

-The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be (source: _Sonatype 2019 Software Supply Chain Report_ from The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 p.
-365)
+The number of stars, watchers, contributors or pull requests can be an indication of a large community, but does not necessarily have to be <small>(source: _Sonatype 2019 Software Supply Chain Report_ from The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations Gene Kim, Jez Humble, Patrick Debois, John Willis ISBN-10: 1950508404 p.
+365)</small>

 ## DevOps